 Louisiana law allows the governmental body having jurisdiction over property that has been adjudicated in excess of three years.

-The Parish is authorized to only sell property that has been adjudicated since January 1, 1975, which is defined as immovable property on which the property taxes were not paid and which was not purchased at the subsequent tax sale and considered surplus or no longer needed by the Parish
+The Parish is authorized to only sell a property that has been adjudicated since January 1, 1975, which is defined as an immovable property on which the property taxes were not paid and which was not purchased at the subsequent tax sale and considered surplus or no longer needed by the Parish

 for a public purpose.

 Properties adjudicated to the Parish are sold with the intention of restoring them to the property tax rolls.
 The right of way section, working with the Office of the Parish Attorney, has taken the lead role to assure that back taxes are collected in Caddo Parish.
 If delinquent taxes are not paid, properties are subject to be sold.